andrew-s28/toa_puzzle_solver/README.md

 ## Disclaimer

 This is a personal project used for personal needs.
 It is not thoroughly error tested nor is it guarenteed to work on your operating system (my personal OS is Windows 10, so this is the best bet).
 Use at your own risk, or make it better!

+Created using intellectual property belonging to Jagex Limited under the terms of Jagex's Fan Content Policy.
+This content is not endorsed by or affiliated with Jagex.

 ## Usage